ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Transactions define either:

- * A programs that Virtel will run in order to support a session requirement.
+ * A program that Virtel will run in order to support a session requirement.
  * A VSAM directory containing WEB components such as HTML pages, Javascript, Images, or a VIRTEL Scenario

-Transactions that refers program are normally identified within the incoming URL.
-For example the following URL requests that Virtel starts a Virtel transaction called CICS:
+Transactions that refer to programs are normally identified within the incoming URL.
+For example the following URL requests that Virtel start a Virtel transaction called CICS:

 ::

     http://192.168.170.33:41002/w2h/WEB2AJAX.htm+Cics

-When the Virtel Engine receives this call-in it directs to line C-HTTP(41002) and established a session with the user's browser.
-Session initiation begins with the downloading of various Virtel web elements such as templates, JavasSrcipt and CSS pages.
-The line will invoke a transaction called CICS which will be associated with the entry point defined for this call-in.
+When the Virtel Engine receives this call-in, it directs to line C-HTTP(41002) and established a session with the user's browser.
+Session initiation begins with the downloading of various Virtel web elements such as templates, JavaScript and CSS pages.
+The line will invoke a transaction called CICS which will be associated with the entry point defined for the call-in.
 This normally would be a transaction associated with the default entry point CLIWHOST.
 However, Virtel Rules may well associate a different entry point depending on call-in criteria.
-The transaction CICS is an external name, the Virtel Internal name for this transactions is CLI-10.
+The transaction CICS is an external name, the Virtel Internal name for this transaction is CLI-10.
 It is the internal name that is related to the transaction prefix defined in the Entry Point.

 |image72|
 *Transaction Definition*

-It can also defined with the TRANSACT statements:
+It can also be defined with the TRANSACT statement:

 ::